Th3S4mur41/purge-svg/README.md

 Content that should be analyzed.
 An array of filenames or glob.

-`purgesvg --content index.html /resource/assets/**/*.vue --svgs ...`
+`purge-svg --content index.html /resource/assets/**/*.vue --svgs ...`

 * ##### --svgs

 SVG files to purge.
 An array of filenames or glob.

-`purgesvg --content index.html --svgs /images/icons.svg /icons/solid.svg`
+`purge-svg --content index.html --svgs /images/icons.svg /icons/solid.svg`

 * ##### --out